 Provision of child regulatory bodies — the CDA and CISOCA

-You might be wondering, who are these regulatory bodies; the CDA – Child Development Agency and CISOCA– Centre for Investigation of Sexual Offences and Child Abuse are government agencies that provide support to children in need of care and protection.
+You might be wondering, who are these regulatory bodies; the CDA — Child Development Agency and CISOCA — Centre for Investigation of Sexual Offences and Child Abuse are government agencies that provide support to children in need of care and protection.

 But what makes your visit to a Jamaican Orphanage any different?

-Supervised access to the children at the Orphanage & Child Care facility
+Supervised access to the children at the orphanage & childcare facility

-While you are doing orphanage work in Jamaica, you will be placed with a caring mentor who will guide and supervise you along the way.
+You’ll be placed with a caring mentor who will guide and supervise you along the way.
 Unlike some of the other developing countries, you cannot interact with the children unsupervised.
 This is to help prevent “predator volunteers” from harming poor innocent children.

 Proper Management of Your Donations

-In Jamaica, the orphanages and child care facilities must follow strict guidelines, due to the government regulations.
-Your donations therefore go directly to the children for their benefit and not for the benefit of those who manage them.
+In Jamaica, the orphanages and childcare facilities must follow strict guidelines due to the government regulations.
+Your donations, therefore, go directly to the children for their benefit and not for the benefit of those who manage them.